 All of our locations have ten-foot, twelve-foot, and fourteen-foot walls, and some have even more sizes to try.
 The smaller walls will be easier, so whenever you need a new challenge, move on to a bigger wall.

 If all of the walls are too tall for you, ask a coach to hang a hold from them for you to grab a little lower than the top.
 If the highest wall is feeling easy for you, try starting on the lower walls and getting up with no hands.

-Various cliffhanger setups have appeared on stage three in every season of American Ninja Warrior.
+Various cliffhanger setups can be found in Ninja gyms across the country.
 It’s a set of thin ledges which ninjas must hang onto, move sideways along, and transfer up, down, sideways, and sometimes across long gaps between.
 It takes a lot of grip-strength to hold the ledges, upper body power to make some transfers, and good lache technique to make others.

 We have plenty of cliffhanger holds in our gyms, including a set usually up on the traverse boxes, but the full setup with a lache across a long gap travels from location to location.
 The setups may change, but our tutorial covers all of the basic techniques which you will need to conquer any of our cliffhangers.

 The difficulty of the cliffhanger will depend on the move you’re attempting.
 Bigger transfers and smaller ledges will be harder.
 If you’re starting out, look for the red ledges on big light blue boards, as they are easier to grip than the dark blue ledges on our traverse boxes, and start with the smallest transfers.
 If our setup is feeing easy for you, try skipping holds.